 handbook should be much more than a rulebook.
-As the name suggests, it is something to keep close at hand, to provide guidance in our common life together.
-So rather than dwell on rules this handbook seeks to focus on standards for a community.
+As the name suggests, it is something to keep close at hand, to provide guid-Lance in our common life together.
+So, rather than dwell on rules, this handbook seeks to focus on the standards of Christ School's special community.